10 tips for staying warm for less

 Brace yourself.
-The worst storm of the year has landed and experts predict at least 2 more days of icy temperatures, howling gales and torrential rain.
+Severe weather is on its way for parts of the country and experts predict at least two days of icy temperatures, howling gales and torrential rain.

 Our top 10 energy-saving tips will help reduce your overall electricity consumption, meaning you won’t feel guilty for having a toasty home.

 Don’t fear the electric blanket: they cost little to run (just over $10 per winter if used every night), especially compared to electric heaters.
 But only sleep with it on if it has a delay timer that can switch it off after a few hours.
 And it’s important not to neglect heating your bedroom – the World Health Organization recommends keeping bedrooms at 16°C.

 Check your heat pump filter: it needs vacuuming every three months.
 The good news is it’s easy – just slide the cover off the front of your heat pump, lift out the filter and hoover away.
 If you haven’t cleaned it all year, you’ll immediately notice the difference.
 You don’t need to pay for a pricey heat pump service to get this sussed.

 Clean your clothes dryer’s lint filter: don’t put your vacuum cleaner away just yet.
 Remove your clothes dryer’s lint filter, then give it a lux as well.
 This can significantly improve your dryer’s energy efficiency, thereby reducing its running costs.